FrancisBanville/ms_interpreting_probabilities/README.md

 (e.g., @Strydom2022Food, @Shaw2024Framework).
 Every pair of taxa that have
 confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P(M_{i \rightarrow j}) = 1$) since we know that they *can* interact.
-This is not the case in local probabilistic webs, in which interaction events usually remain stochastic (i.e., $P(L_{i \rightarrow j}) < 1$) after empirically observing interactions because of their intrinsic spatiotemporal variability.
+This is not the case in local webs of probabilistic interactions, in which interaction events usually remain stochastic (i.e., $P(L_{i \rightarrow j}) < 1$) after empirically observing interactions because of their intrinsic spatiotemporal variability.
 Similarly, although rare interactions typically have low probabilities in local webs, they can have high probabilities in metawebs when the traits of both taxa are congruent.
 On the other hand, interactions that were never observed can have low probability values in both local and metawebs, going as low as $0$ for forbidden links (i.e., interactions forbidden by biological traits).
-However, many observations of interactions are in reality false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions,
+However, many observations of interactions are in reality false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions, @Pringle2020Resolving).
-@Pringle2020Resolving).
 Likewise, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
-Employing Bayesian models, whether they are mechanistic or phenomenological, could improve the accuracy of our estimation of interaction probabilities within both local and regional webs (e.g., @Bartomeus2016ComFra,
+Employing Bayesian models, whether they are mechanistic or phenomenological, could improve the accuracy of our estimation of interaction probabilities within both local and regional webs (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra).
-@Cirtwill2019QuaFra).
 This improvement is achieved in metawebs by leveraging prior information regarding the feasibility of interactions along with the empirical data on observed interactions.

-# Properties of probabilistic webs
+# Properties of probabilistic interaction webs

-Probabilistic local and metawebs differ in their type of interactions (i.e., realized or potential) and in the conditional variables upon which interaction values depend.
-These differences are significant as they influence the characteristics of probabilistic networks.
-Neglecting to consider them may result in misleading results and interpretation errors when analyzing the properties of probabilistic webs, which could be particularly problematic when addressing crucial ecological questions about networks.
-Here we compare the characteristics of local and metawebs through the presentation of four applications of probabilistic interactions: (1) describing their spatial and temporal scaling, (2) describing their taxonomic scaling, (3) sampling for binary webs, and (4) reconstructing probabilistic local webs from metawebs.
+Local and metawebs of probabilistic interactions differ in their type of interactions (i.e., realized or potential) and in the conditional variables upon which interaction values depend.
+These differences are significant as they influence the characteristics of probabilistic interaction networks.
+Neglecting to consider them may result in misleading results and interpretation errors when analyzing the properties of probabilistic interaction webs, which could be particularly problematic when addressing crucial ecological questions about networks.
+Here we compare the characteristics of local and metawebs through the presentation of four applications of probabilistic interactions: (1) describing their spatial and temporal scaling, (2) describing their taxonomic scaling, (3) sampling for binary interaction webs, and (4) reconstructing local webs of probabilistic interactions from metawebs.
 All code and data to reproduce these analyses are available at the Open Science Framework (TBD).

 ## Host-parasite network data